 sudo raspi-config

-Selected Interfacing Options
+Selected Interfacing Options.

-Selected VNC
+raspi-config VNC

-to enable the server.
+And selected Yes to enable the server.

-to get things working, and after a reboot I had my headless pi up and running with SSH and VNC access.
+I could now connect to the pi using VNC but when I did, I got the message Cannot currently show the desktop.
+This was because I didn't have a monitor connected so there was no screen resolution defined for the desktop.
+I ran raspi-config again selected Advanced Options -> Resolution and chose DMT Mode 35, you can choose any option other than Default to get things working, and after a reboot I had my headless pi up and running with SSH and VNC access.
 Now I just need to install k3s and turn my tiny server into a tiny Kubernetes cluster. 🌬